Message mode

 However, be very careful when using SendRemainingBalance

-, because it works with the balance of the whole contract and any mistake with it can lead to a total loss of funds.
+, because it works with the balance of the entire contract, and any mistake with it can lead to a total loss of funds.

 Optional flags